 Final Verdict

-A thermostat that won’t turn on is stressful but in the vast majority of cases it is caused by something simple and fixable.
-Work through the seven fixes in order and most people find their problem is resolved within the first three steps.
+A thermostat that won’t turn on is frustrating, but in most cases the cause is simple and fixable.
+Work through the seven fixes in order and most problems are resolved within the first few steps.

-If you work through all seven fixes and the problem persists call a qualified HVAC technician.
-Some problems require professional diagnosis and there is no benefit in delaying that call.
+If you work through all seven fixes and the problem remains, call a qualified HVAC technician.

 Based on official manufacturer troubleshooting documentation from Google, Ecobee and Honeywell, analysis of verified customer reviews, HVAC professional forum discussions, and guidance from the US Consumer Product Safety Commission and RepairPal.